How to Sell a Home During a Divorce in Alberta

 With that in mind, here are few tips on how to sell your home during a divorce, and how property is divided in Alberta.

-- Spell everything out in detail beforehand so that the entire sale process goes smoothly.
+- List everything beforehand so that the entire sale process goes smoothly.

 - In Alberta, if only one name is on a title, the spouse has to sign additional documentation agreeing to sell the property.
 Your Realtor can walk you through this process.